IRL

 What happens at the pharmacy when I ask for the EC pill?

-If you are under 18, the pharmacist will decide whether you are a "mature minor", which means they will determine if you understand what you are asking for and how to take it correctly.
+If you are under 18, the pharmacist will decide whether you are a "mature minor", which means they will assess if you understand what you are asking for and how to take it correctly.

 What would stop them from selling the EC pill to me?